-Bognor Regis Swimming Club therefore has a duty of care to safeguard and protect all children involved in the Club from harm and will do so through adherence to the ASA and Bognor Regis Swimming Club Child Protection Procedures and Guidelines.
+Bognor Regis Swimming Club therefore has a duty of care to safeguard and protect all children involved in the Club from harm and will do so through adherence to the Swim England and Bognor Regis Swimming Club Child Protection Procedures and Guidelines.

 A child is defined as a person under the age of 18 (The Children Act 1989).

 The aim of our Child Protection Policy is to promote good practice:

 - Providing children and young people with appropriate safety and protection whilst in the care of Bognor Regis Swimming Club.